HES-XPLAIN/hes-xplain.github.io/docs/platform/algos.md

 - Enhanced functionality through OmniXAI's robust features.
 - The ability to use our specialized algorithms alongside industry-standard methods, providing a comprehensive toolkit for XAI.

-## Individual and Integrated Usage

-All of the algorithms developed by HES-XPLAIN can be used individually because we have packaged them separately.
-This allows users to use each algorithm as a standalone tool according to their specific needs.

-Additionally, our platform functions as a comprehensive repository where these individual packages can be accessed and used together.
-The **MLXplain** package enables users to compare and utilize our algorithms in conjunction with OmniXAI algorithms, offering a unified and versatile platform for XAI.

-By combining the strengths of our algorithms with the extensive capabilities of OmniXAI, HES-XPLAIN offers a powerful and versatile platform for developing and applying eXplainable
-AI techniques.

 ---